-- 1. Gather user data - a.
+- 1. Gather user data.
+The questions below are provided as example to help think through issues.
+Feel free to disregard ones that are not relevant or add others. - a.
 How many users will be affected by discontinuing the activity/event/what percentage of overall users participate? - b.
 What are the numbers over time?
 Are the trends going up, did it start out strong, or peak several years ago? - c.
 Did participants try it once or did they participate consistently? - d.
 What percentage of users do not participate? - i.
 Do you have qualitative or quantitative data on why they didn't participate?
 This may help you consider if the event/activity needs to evolve vs being stopped.